From our 40s onwards, our bones gradually lose their density as a natural part of ageing.

 Looking at nutrition labels can also help you reduce your salt intake.
 Look for foods with 120mg sodium or less per 100g.
 Crisps, ham, cheese, cooking sauces and processed foods such as pies, pizza and soups are all high in salt.

 Bones get stronger when you use them.
 A great way to strengthen them is with weight bearing exercise.
 This includes walking, running, dancing, golf or tennis.
 It doesn't include cycling or swimming (although swimming is good for staying flexible).

 Bones also benefit if you lift and carry things.
 Weight training is ideal, but carrying shopping, gardening and housework all count.
 If you are new to exercise it's a good idea to talk to your doctor before you take up any new exercise activity, to make sure it's right for you.

 Alcohol, tea, coffee, cola and other soft drinks reduce the amount of calcium you absorb, and weaken bones.
 Stick to the recommended amounts of alcohol, and swap your caffeine-fuelled drinks for water.

 Being underweight is a risk factor for osteoporosis.

 Losing too much weight too fast under a crash diet can increase your risk of osteoporosis.
 The same is true if you're anorexic (or, for women, if you're so thin that your periods have stopped).

-Weight loss can cut the amount of oestrogen (a hormone that helps to protect your bones) in your body.
+Being underweight can affect the amount of oestrogen (a hormone that helps to protect your bones) in your body.
 If you need to lose weight, do it sensibly.